MichaelArriaga/Portfolio/src/pages/blog/google-domains-and-github-pages/how-to-connect-your-google-domain-to-a-github-pages-site.md

 ---
-path: "/blog/how-to-connect-your-google-domain-to-github-pages-site"
+path: "/blog/google-domains-and-github-pages"
-date: "2017-11-07"
+date: "2018-02-14"
-title: "How to connect your google domain to github pages site"
+title: "How to connect your google domain to a github pages site"
 readtime: "30 min read"
 ---